minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 ```

 Notes:
-* The CORS headers are not necessary for the previously mentioned terminal print endpoint.
+* The CORS headers are not necessary for the previously mentioned terminal *print* endpoint.
 The terminal printer calls the API from the terminal application instead of a browser.
 So only the app endpoint needs to support these headers.
-* The app endpoint must respect the OPTIONS request that browsers will perform to check the headers.
+* The app endpoint must respect the OPTIONS request (respond with 200 status code) that browsers will perform to check the headers.
 The OPTIONS request should have the same headers but no body.

 ## Initial normalization